-The PRVRA has estimated that 57,000 individuals with disabilities will be eligible to receive services, during FYs 2019 and 2020.
+Based on previous years PRVRA's data, the Agency has estimated that 57,000 individuals with disabilities will be eligible to receive services.
 The purpose is to assist them in achieving an employment outcome and a more independent living.
 The PRVRA is not under an Order of Selection.

-The following section provides a description of the service areas and the breakdown of projected costs for FY 2019:
+The following section provides a description of the service areas and the breakdown of projected costs for federal fiscal year 2021: